tpartner/LimeSurvey-5-Point-Smileys/README.md

 # 5-Point-Smileys for LimeSurvey
-**A custom question theme for a 5-point smiley scale in LimeSurvey 3.x**
+**A custom question theme that uses images for a 5-point smiley scale in LimeSurvey 3.x**

 ![Image Smiley Scale](/5-point-smileys/survey/questions/answer/5pointchoice/assets/images/5-point-smileys-1.png)